JeroenVdb/homebridge-daikin-cloud/.github/ISSUE_TEMPLATE/support-request.md

 **Describe Your Problem:**
 <!-- A clear and concise description of what problem you are trying to solve. -->

-**Logs:**
+**Logs (with debug mode enabled):**

 ```
 Show the Homebridge logs here, remove any sensitive information.
+I'm mainly interested in the part between

+--- Daikin info for debugging reasons (enable Debug Mode for more logs) ---
+and
+--------------- End Daikin info for debugging reasons --------------------
 ```

 **Plugin Config:**